imjasonh/globetrotter/README.md

   - after moving into the new space, update your facing toward either of the edges in the new space that's closest to your facing in the previous space
   - you can't move into a space that's occupied by another Rover or Building, enemy or friendly
   - you can't move over enemy Fortifications
+  - A move can be up to two triangles, or one pentagon.
 - **Turn** - turn your Rover left or right to point to an adjacent facing edge
 - **Fortify** - a Rover may place a Fortification on any adjacent edge.
 - **Shoot** - identify an enemy Rover or Fortification or HQ Building within 3 spaces, roll 3+ on a D6 to hit, and 3+ to inflict damage